-I was living in a personally mystical time and in the magical town of Tulsa, Oklahoma.
-I was blessed to be a part of a wonderful tribe of women who were all searching for a way to live more fully and a way to make their mark on this earth.
+I was living in a personally mystical time and the magical town of Tulsa, Oklahoma.
+I was blessed to be a part of a group of women searching for a way to live more fully and a way to make their mark on this earth.

 Yet somehow, even while so young, I felt deep down as though I had already missed out on a lifetime.